Crab-Topped Fish Fillets

 - Paprika, optional

 - Place fillets in a greased 13x9-in. baking dish.
-Bake, uncovered, at 350° for 18-22 minutes or until fish flakes easily with a fork.
+Bake, uncovered, at 350° until fish flakes easily with a fork, 18-22 minutes.
 Meanwhile, in a large bowl, combine the crab, cheese, mayonnaise and lemon juice.

 - Drain cooking juices from baking dish; spoon crab mixture over fillets.
-Broil 4-5 in. from the heat for 5 minutes or until topping is lightly browned.
+Broil 4-5 in. from the heat until topping is lightly browned, about 5 minutes.
 Sprinkle with almonds and, if desired, paprika.

 Nutrition Facts1 fillet: 429 calories, 31g fat (6g saturated fat), 128mg cholesterol, 1063mg sodium, 3g carbohydrate (0 sugars, 1g fiber), 33g protein.